Welcome to the Easy MTD help.

 Default Folders

-Easy MTD program and configuration files are stored in the following default folders:
+Easy MTD program files are stored by default in the following folder:

 - C:\Program Files (x86)\Easy MTD